groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/xlsx-to-xml.en.md

     enable: true
     title: "About GroupDocs.Conversion for Java API"
     content: |
-        [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java/) can be used to convert Microsoft Word, Excel, PowerPoint, PDF, Visio and other formats.
-GroupDocs.Conversion is a standalone API that is suitable for back-end and internal systems where high performance is required.
-It does not depend on any software such as Microsoft or Open Office.
+        [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java/) is an advanced file format conversion API for converting between popular image and document formats such as Microsoft Office, OpenDocument, PDF, HTML, email, CAD. and much more with just a few lines of code.
+The native API automatically detects the formats of the original documents and offers many options for customizing the converted documents.
+Along with the function of extracting information from a document, it also supports caching of the conversion results to the local disk by default.
+However, any type of cache storage can be supported by implementing the appropriate interfaces - Amazon S3, Dropbox, Google Drive, Windows Azure, Reddis, or any others.

 overview:
     enable: true
     content: |
-        Convert your XLSX files to XML in Java easily.
-You can use just a couple of Java code lines in any platform of your choice like - Windows, Linux, macOS.
+        Convert your XLSX files to XML in Java.
+It only takes a couple of lines of Java code on any platform of your choice, such as Windows, Linux, macOS.
-        You can try XLSX to XML conversion for free and evaluate conversion results quality.
-Along with simple file conversion scenarios you can try more advanced options for loading source XLSX file and for saving output XML result.
+        You can try converting XLSX to XML for free and evaluate the quality of the conversion results.
+Along with simple file conversion scripts, you can try more sophisticated options for loading the XLSX source file and storing the XML output.

         For example, for the source XLSX file you may use the following load options:

-        * auto-detect file format;
+        * automatic detection of the file format;
-        * specify password for protected files (if file format supports it);
+        * specify a password for protected files (if the file format supports it);
-        * replace missing fonts to preserve document appearance.
+        * replace missing fonts to preserve the appearance of the document.

         There are also advanced convert options for the XML file:

-        * convert specific document page or page range;
+        * convert a specific page of a document or a range of pages;
-        * add a watermark to the converted XML file and many more.
+        * add a watermark to the converted XML.

-        Once conversion is completed you can save your XML file to the local file path or any third-party storage like FTP, Amazon S3, Google Drive, Dropbox etc. Please note - to convert XLSX to XML there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.
+        Once the conversion is complete, you can save the XML file to your local file path or to any third party storage such as FTP, Amazon S3, Google Drive, Dropbox etc. Please note - to convert XLSX to XML, you do not need to install any additional software, such as MS Office, Open Office, Adobe Acrobat Reader etc.

 ############################# Steps ############################